Milestones

 Dodge, an English Shepherd with bronchoalveolar lung cancer, was treated with TOL for 7½ months.
 The tumor was kept from growing, and when the dog was euthanized for severe arthritis, the necropsy found that the tumor was 90% necrotic (dead).

 Marley, a Labrador Retriever with a nasal carcinoma, began treatment in early December 2021.
 The very large tumor disappeared and histopathology showed no evidence of it 17 months later.
+Marley lived until December 2024, three years after first treatment.
+Her nasal carcinoma never returned.

 2022: Otto, a Rottweiler with bladder cancer, had a prognosis of 2-3 months to live when he began treatment in late July 2022.
 More than 9 months later he was still alive, and the tumor was smaller than when first diagnosed.